Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 ???+ info "Note"
     Since Snapshots contain a copy of your Virtual Agent, they can have a huge file-size.
 Hence we have introduced a limit of 10 Snapshots per Virtual Agent.
 If you have reached the limit, you have to first delete older Snapshots before you can create new ones.
 Customers with a dedicated installation can increase the maximum number of Snapshots via an environment variable in the cognigy-env config-map:
     MAX_AMOUNT_SNAPSHOTS_IN_AGENT.
-    Please note that there is also a file size limit of Snapshots which can also be changed when a dedicated product installation is used.
+    Please note that there is also a file size limit of Snapshots which can be changed when a dedicated product installation is used.
 This aspect can be changed via the following environment variable in the cognigy-env config-map:
     SNAPSHOT_MAX_FILE_SIZE.

 ### Download a Snapshot